 Bluehost offers 4 hosting plans (basic, plus, prime, and pro).
 Choose the one that’s right for you.

-All plans come with a FREE domain name for the first year when you buy a minimum of 12 months worth of Bluehost web hosting.
+All plans come with a FREE domain name for the first year.

 Step 3.
 Choose a domain name